 Cecilie’s story: Romance, roses, and red flags

-Cecilie is swept off her feet.
+Simon sweeps Cecilie off her feet.
 Lavish gifts.
 Jet-setting romance.
-Promises of moving in together.
+There are promises of moving in together.
 It’s a fantasy most users on popular dating apps only dream of.
 But things take a dark turn.

 Simon sends her disturbing photos—bloodied, injured, claiming his enemies are after him.
 And now he can’t access his funds.
 It’s the start of a manipulative spiral where love turns into a financial nightmare.